-Get ahead by looking and seeing what the GCSE links are and make some summary GCSE notes.
-Use this link to help you:

-https://qualifications.pearson.com/content/dam/pdf/GCSE/Science/2016/teaching-and-learning-materials/GCSE to A level Biology A.docx
+Get ahead by looking and seeing what the GCSE links are and make some summary GCSE https://qualifications.pearson.com/content/dam/pdf/GCSE/Science/2016/teaching-and-learningmaterials/GCSE to A level Biology A.docx

 E.g. You would have looked at blood vessels during your GCSE - make a table of the three vessels and describe the structure and function.